Official Languages Act

-- If you wish to have your tax affairs dealt with through Irish, you can let us know by either:
+- If you wish to have your tax affairs dealt with through Irish, you can let us know by contacting your Revenue Office

 - Business customers, including the self-employed, can register for ROS and use the service to file certain forms and payments as well as claim repayments online.